Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 pair or a PortInterfaceMapping deﬁnes which differently named PortIn terface elements correlate with each other.

-#@SECTION: 3.
-For the ModeDeclarationGroupPrototype present in the ModeSwitch
-Interface of
-the provided outer PortPrototype exactly one connec tion via DelegationSwConnector to a provided inner PortPrototype or
+3. For the ModeDeclarationGroupPrototype present in the ModeSwitch Interface of the provided outer PortPrototype exactly one connec tion via DelegationSwConnector to a provided inner PortPrototype or